ellipsephp/dispatcher/README.md

 The middleware from the list are treated as a queue (first in first out) so the first middleware in the list is the first to process the request.

 Finally if a middleware from the given list is not an implementation of `MiddlewareInterface` an `Ellipse\Dispatcher\Exceptions\MiddlewareTypeException` is thrown.
-You can use a [factory decorators](https://github.com/ellipsephp/dispatcher#middleware-and-request-handler-resolving) to resolve some type of values as Psr-15 middleware.
+You can use [factory decorators](https://github.com/ellipsephp/dispatcher#middleware-and-request-handler-resolving) to resolve some type of values as Psr-15 middleware.

 ```php
 <?php